 Now, as you know, if you’ve watched the show before, we have continued to follow a growing phenomenon called “cop watching” or “auditing.”
 It’s an organic movement of citizen journalists who pick up cell phone cameras and observe police or survey buildings to ensure our elected leaders are protecting the rights of the people.
 That’s why we were in Denver when Eric Brandt was sentenced to 12 years in prison for threatening speech, and why we continue to check in with auditors like Blind Justice, Otto the Watchdog, Pajama Audits, John Filax, James Freeman, and LackLuster.
 But the auditor we’re going to speak to today not just caught our attention because of the work he’s doing behind the camera, but because of his backstory.

 His name is James Madison, or James Madison Audits, and he has used his camera and YouTube channel to fight back against police overreach for years.
 But what makes his story even more interesting is the path James followed to become a cop watcher.
 James is not just a popular auditor.
-He’s a former cop, a man who seen the other side of policing up close, and is willing to discuss what happens behind the blue line candidly and critically.
+He’s a former cop, a man who sees the other side of policing up close, and is willing to discuss what happens behind the blue line candidly and critically.
 It’s a sense of openness that is not only rare in law enforcement, but we also say is necessary.
 What I mean is that having someone who wore the badge criticize it is the kind of insight we need to help hold police truly accountable.
 And what’s particularly interesting about James’ conversion from cop to cop watcher is how he decided to pick up a camera and fight back.
 It all started with this video, an encounter with a cop from his own front yard, that changed his attitude and prompted him to embrace activism full stop.
 Let’s watch, and as we do, I’ll let James explain what happened.

 [VIDEO CLIP BEGINS]

 James Madison: Due to those disputes.
 Officer Fischetti came onto our property to address a civil complaint from the neighbor, which means no crime.
 The recording began where my wife is holding the camera, and Officer Fischetti was so set on that it was unlawful to record police, even though he was recording with a hidden audio device.
-Officer Fischetti will effect an arrest, which means he arrests me without handcuffs, by saying, “Turn around and put your hands behind your back.”
+Officer Fischetti will effect an arrest, which means he arrested me without handcuffs, by saying, “Turn around and put your hands behind your back.”

 Officer: Okay, well now we got to put that away.